logs/

 - Final summary generation messages.

-5. Local staging directory (.local-staging/
+5. Local staging directory (.local-staging/)

-jobs that transfer files to or from the local machine (e.g., downloading a z/OS dataset to be processed by a script, or uploading a script's output), Grace may use a .local-staging/
+If your workflow includes shell jobs that transfer files to or from the local machine (e.g., downloading a z/OS dataset to be processed by a script, or uploading a script's output), Grace may use a .local-staging/ subdirectory within the run-specific log directory for these temporary local files.

 The lifecycle of files in this directory is managed by the respective shell job handlers and Grace's temporary file management.

-Version control (.gitignore
+Version control (.gitignore)

-directory and its contents are generated artifacts specific to each workflow run.
-They should almost always be included in your project's .gitignore
+The entire .grace/logs/ directory and its contents are generated artifacts specific to each workflow run.
+They should almost always be included in your project's .gitignore file to prevent them from being committed to version control.

-directory provides essential traceability and diagnostic information for your Grace workflow executions, helping you understand what happened, when, and why.
+The .grace/logs/ directory provides essential traceability and diagnostic information for your Grace workflow executions, helping you understand what happened, when, and why.